 We splurged on this flight to save time and potential seasickness.
 The only other way to get from Isabella Island to San Cristobal Island is to take a 2 hour ferry to Santa Cruz Island and wait for 5 hours for the next 2 hour ferry to San Cristobal Island.
 We figured we would have great views from the small plane and we were not disappointed.

-I used 2.5k British Airways Avios points to reduce the cost of this flight to $100 from $250.
+I used 2.5k British Airways Avios points to reduce the cost of this flight from the Galapagos to Quito from $250 to $100.

 Aeromexico (economy): UIO-MEX-JFK

-I redeemed 20k Alaska miles to flight from Quito to NYC with a 5 day stopover in Mexico City.
+I redeemed 20k Alaska miles to fly from Quito to NYC with a five day stopover in Mexico City.
 Sadly, Aeromexico and Alaska Air are no longer partners.

 Hospedale Vista del Mar, Santa Cruz Island, Galapagos – budget